-City Transformation aims to unlock the city centre’s potential so it becomes a place people will want to go, a place that welcomes everybody.
+City Transformation aims to unlock the city centre’s potential so it becomes a place people will want to go – a place that welcomes everybody.

-Crucial to this is the introduction of light rail in George Street which will dramatically improve city amenity, particularly in and around George Street.
+Crucial to this is the introduction of light rail in George Street, which will dramatically improve city amenity, particularly in and around George Street.

 Benefits of City Transformation

 Extensive community consultation on our vision for George Street to support the NSW Government's plans for light rail higlighted a firm desire for a well-designed, attractive plaza lined with trees, street furniture and public art.

 A report on the plans for George Street received feedback from 645 people, with 56% of comments positive, 26% offering suggestions and 18% were negative.

 Frequent themes that emerged from the consultation included:

 - high level support to remove buses and install light rail to improve pedestrian access

 - excitement about George Street becoming a new destination to meet, socialise, dine and shop

 - support for a visually attractive 'wire-free' light rail system in pedestrian areas